-A big part of a grunt’s lifestyle is drinking and well, being around others that do the same.
+A big part of a grunt’s lifestyle is drinking and, well, being around others who do the same.

-Did you know that there is other people that exist?
+Did you know that there are other people that exist?

-Instead of thinking everyone is stupid and should live like us, try and blend in.
+Instead of thinking everyone is stupid and should live like us, try to blend in.

 Become a civilian again.

-That’s what we need to do when we come back from a deployment or you will encounter many, many problems.
+That’s what we need to do when we come back from a deployment, or you will encounter many problems.

 Back to the whole lifestyle thing.

-Once I decided to be a real father and cutout the young idiot lifestyle, I could see a huge improvement on my insomnia.
+Once I decided to be a real father and cut out the young idiot lifestyle, I could see a huge improvement in my insomnia.